mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

        - How long does it take compared to a forward pass?
 - Find deliberate inefficiencies we've left in the implementation and fix them (**2 points**)

+We expect that during inspections you will not only examine time and memory consumptions but also provide explanations whether acquired results are reasonable.

 **Hints:**
 - PyTorch profiler [recipe](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html)
 - To provide meaningful report of the profiler output, be sure to describe main blocks of the model, analyse if profiler output is expected